Frequently Asked Questions

 How long have you been shooting weddings?

 Jamie started shooting weddings within months of completing her Bachelor of Fine Arts at the Savannah College of Art and Design in 2008.
-Zach joined the team in the summer of 2009 and the video half of TwoFish was born.
-That makes nine years!
+Zach joined the team in the summer of 2010 and the video half of TwoFish was born.
+That makes ten years!
 Since then we’ve shot weddings all over the country, from New Mexico to Massachusetts, and of course, Texas!

 Check out our about page to learn a little more about both of us.